ngallo/pic-model/draft/0.1/pic-model.md

   it only determines **how** the characteristic is verified.

 - **Provenance (P)**
-  The verifiable chain of causal steps leading to the current hop.
+  The ordered, verifiable chain of causal steps leading to the current hop.

 - **Distributed Transaction (τ)**
   A causally verifiable execution chain spanning multiple hops.